badsectorlabs/ludus/docs/docs/upgrading-from-v1.md

 - **The web UI** at `https://<ludus-host>:8080` is now available for users to log in (if licensed) with their email and Proxmox password.
 Migrated users have the email address of `<proxmox-username>@ludus.internal` and can use their Proxmox password.
 - **SSO** via OAuth2 providers can be configured in the [PocketBase admin panel](./administration/sso).
 - The original SQLite database at `/opt/ludus/ludus.db` is preserved in the event you wish to downgrade or retry the migration
+- If you wish to get callbacks to WireGuard clients from VMs, see [this page](./troubleshooting/callbacks-to-wireguard.md).

 ## How to Upgrade